 Rhinoplasty is usually not covered by insurance unless the procedure is performed for medical reasons, e.g. birth defect, or accident.
 Therefore, you should consult the surgeon’s office about payment plans or seek out a finance company that specializes in medical loans.
 If your insurer says that it is covered, be sure to get pre-authorization from them before the operation.

-If you are careful and selective about whom you choose for your surgeon, anesthesiologist, and of course operating facility, there is only a less than 5% chance of any complications.
+If you are careful and selective about your surgeon, anesthesiologist, and of course operating facility, there is less than 5% chance for any complications to occur.

 A splint is applied to the top of the nose to keep it in place while healing and gauze packing is inserted for a couple of days to protect the septum from moving and minimizing bleeding.
 The splint is usually removed within a week.